brk-a/system-design/0x00-system_design/0-livestreaming_app.md

                     }
                 ```

-    - feature: user should know how things work in the background
+    - feature: user should not know how things work in the background
         * client (user app) on the app store
         * client talks to client-facing APIs
         * client-facing API talks to server-facing API